SalesforceFoundation/go-cumulusci/Readme.md

 ```
 $ go get github.com/kr/godep 	#installs godeps
 $ godep save 					#adds dependencies to the Godeps folder (they need to have been installed locally)
+$ godep go install 				#builds the project using the saved dependencies in Godeps
 ```

 Note: currently, when you run godeps on mac, it adds darwin/386 after the go version in Godeps.json.
 You need to remove that, or the push to Heroku will fail. (https://github.com/tools/godep/issues/181.)